 If your doctor suspects a torn meniscus, he or she will perform a physical exam.
 They will manipulate your leg into various positions, observe you while you walk, and bend at the knee.

-X-rays and MRI allow the doctor to evaluate the bone and soft tissue at the knee.
+X-rays and MRIs allow the doctor to evaluate the bone and soft tissue at the knee.

 In some cases, your doctor may suggest an arthroscopy to examine and possibly treat your knee.
 The arthroscope is inserted near the knee via a tiny incision.
 The device is small and contains a light and a camera, which transmits images from inside the knee onto a monitor.

 Performing activities that involve aggressive pivoting and twisting of the knee puts you at a significantly higher risk of tearing your meniscus.
 This means that athletes, especially those who participate in contact sports like football, are at a higher risk of sustaining this injury.

 Aging is also a risk factor due to general wear and tear of the knees.

 There are numerous types of meniscus tears, including:

 1. Intrasubstance/incomplete tear (top left)